karthick12195/youtube_recipes_llm/README.md

 - **youtube_recipes_llm** is a Python project that enables you to extract data from YouTube captions and transform it into a more structured format, specifically, ingredient lists and recipe instructions.

 - The project consists of two main components, each residing in its own Jupyter Notebook:
-  1. **Download Captions**: In this notebook, you will find the code to download captions from YouTube videos and save the results to a CSV file located in the `data/recipes.csv` directory.
+  1. **yt_data.ipynb**: In this notebook, you will find the code to download captions from YouTube videos and save the results to a CSV file located in the `data/recipes.csv` directory.
-  2. **Convert to Recipe Cards**: The second notebook reads the data from `data/recipes.csv` and utilizes the PALM Google model to convert the text into recipe cards.
+  2. **palm_model.ipynb**: The second notebook reads the data from `data/recipes.csv` and utilizes the PALM Google model to convert the text into recipe cards.

 ## Setup